AccelNA/timeLogs/README.md

 ##<a name="Functionality"></a>Functionality

 * Login for user
-* For Admin: Create,Edit,Delete and Update Client
+* For Admin: Create, Edit, Delete, Update, search, filter and pagination Client
-* For Admin: Create,Edit,Delete and Update Project
+* For Admin: Create, Edit, Delete, Update, search, filter and pagination Project
-* For Admin: Create,Edit,Delete and Update Task
+* For Admin: CCreate, Edit, Delete, Update, search, filter and pagination Task
-* For Admin: Create,Edit,Delete and Update User/Employee
+* For Admin: Create, Edit, Delete, Update, search, filter and pagination User/Employee
 * For Admin: Assign Employee to task.
 * For Employee: Insert/Delete timesheet for a day.
 * For Employee: Inset/Delete tomesheet for a week